operator-playground-io/Keycloak-Operator-tile/tutorials/Keycloak-Instance.md

 ---
-title: Keycloak Instance Creation tutorial
+title: Keycloak Instance Creation
-description: This tutorial explains how create Instances for your Keycloak Operator.
+description: Learn how to create Instance of your Keycloak Operator.
 ---

 ### Create Keycloak Instance

 The Keycloak custom resource YAML file contains three properties:

 instances - controls the number of instances running in high availability mode.

-externalAccess - if the enabled is True, the Operator creates a route for OpenShift or an Ingress for Kubernetes for the Keycloak cluster.
+externalAccess - if the enabled is `true`, the Operator creates a route for OpenShift or an Ingress for Kubernetes for the Keycloak cluster.

 externalDatabase - applies only if you want to connect an externally hosted database.

-### Create below yaml to create CR for Keycloak Instance
+**Step 1: Create the below YAML File for Custom Resource of Keycloak Instance.**

 ```execute
 cat <<'EOF' > keycloakInstance.yaml